Dissipation induced Majarona $0$- and $\pi$-modes in a driven Rashba nanowire: Results

 To focus on the TZMs and TPMs, we now consider the green and black lines in Fig.~\ref{Fig:PBC-OBC}(a).
 For the green~(black) line, the system exhibits four modes at quasienergy ${\rm Re}~E=0$~(two modes each at quasienergy ${\rm Re}~E=+\pi$ and $-\pi$), which is demonstrated in Fig.~\ref{fig:Eigenvalue_chain_probability_plot}(c) (inset of Fig.~\ref{fig:Eigenvalue_chain_probability_plot}(c)).
 These modes, however, do not carry any winding number \ie $\nu_{0,\pi}=0$.
 Hence, they are denoted as TZMs and TPMs.
 Nevertheless, the TZMs and TPMs are also located at the edges of the system, as shown in Fig.~\ref{fig:Eigenvalue_chain_probability_plot}(d) and its inset, respectively.
 Note that our system is free from the NH skin-effect; thus, the boundary modes that appear in our system are either MZMs, MPMs, TZMs, or TPMs.

-In this subsection, we demonstrate that the drive-dissipative system hosts topologically non-trivial MZMs and MPMs, which are topologically characterized by non-zero winding numbers.
+In summary, we demonstrate that the drive-dissipative system hosts topologically non-trivial MZMs and MPMs, which are topologically characterized by non-zero winding numbers.
 The interplay of dissipation and periodic drive also gives rise to trivial boundary modes both at quasienergy $0$ and $\pi$, which are not connected to any bulk topology; rather, their creation and destruction are linked to the EPs.
 The MPMs and TPMs only appear in a driven-dissipative system and have no static analog~\cite{GhoshDissipation2024}.
+In Appendix~\ref{App:Disorder}, we discuss the effect of onsite disorder on the boundary modes.
+Our finding suggests that the MZMs and MPMs, as well as the TZMs and TPMs, are robust against disorder.